varoon10688/Cleaning_Data_Course_Project/Readme.md

 *  A tidy.txt file containing tidy data set.
 The data set contains mean measured variables (listed in codebook)for all the activities and subjects
 *  Codebook.md file explains all the activities and variables listed in the tidy file
-*  tidy.R code file that cleans the untidy data set from
+*  run_analysis.R code file that cleans the untidy data set from

 Human Activity Recognition Using Smartphones Dataset Version 1.0